I WROTE THE AUDIO PLAY BELOW:

 MY FAVORITE BOOKS, MY FAVORITE FILMS, MY FAVORITE MUSIC: Joseph Suglia

 My favorite music is German, Zambian, and English Progressive Rock from 1969 until 1987.

-My favorite writings include those of Roland Topor, Algernon Blackwood, David Herbert Lawrence, James Graham Ballard, Friedrich Wilhelm Nietzsche, Arthur Schopenhauer, Ludwig Wittgenstein, William Shakespeare, Marcel Proust, [NAME REDACTED], and Joseph Suglia.
+My favorite writings include those of Roland Topor, Algernon Blackwood, David Herbert Lawrence, James Graham Ballard, Friedrich Wilhelm Nietzsche, Arthur Schopenhauer, Ludwig Wittgenstein, William Shakespeare, August Strindberg, [NAME REDACTED], and Joseph Suglia.

 My favorite films:

 - All that Jazz (1979), dir.
 Bob Fosse

 A review of BOTH FLESH AND NOT (David Foster Wallace)

 Published four years after David Foster Wallace’s dreadful suicide (a suicide that was deeply unjust to his lovingly solicitous widow Karen Green), Both Flesh and Not (2012) reprints essays and squibs that were originally written for various newspapers, magazines, and journals; one of the texts appeared as the introduction to an anthology of essays, another was appended to a thesaurus.
 Both online and print sources are represented.
 Through the collection threads a list of words and definitions that Wallace kept on his desktop computer.

 The vocabulary list troubles me more than anything else assembled in this volume.
 Someone who professed to care very much about Standard Written American Usage, Wallace abuses many words himself.